On logarithmic double phase problems: Musielak-Orlicz spaces and preliminaries

 \begin{proposition} Let $r\in C_+(\close)$, $\lambda>0$, and $u\in \Lp{r(\cdot)}$, then \begin{enumerate} \item[\textnormal{(i)}] $\|u\|_{r(\cdot)}=\lambda$ if and only if $ \varrho_{r(\cdot)}\l(\frac{u}{\lambda}\r)=1$ with $u \neq 0$; \item[\textnormal{(ii)}] $\|u\|_{r(\cdot)}<1$ (resp. $=1$, $>1$) if and only if $\varrho_{r(\cdot)}(u)<1$ (resp. $=1$, $>1$); \item[\textnormal{(iii)}] if $\|u\|_{r(\cdot)}<1$, then $\|u\|_{r(\cdot)}^{r_+} \leq \varrho_{r(\cdot)}(u) \leq \|u\|_{r(\cdot)}^{r_-}$; \item[\textnormal{(iv)}] if $\|u\|_{r(\cdot)}>1$, then $\|u\|_{r(\cdot)}^{r_-} \leq \varrho_{r(\cdot)}(u) \leq \|u\|_{r(\cdot)}^{r_+}$; \item[\textnormal{(v)}] $\|u\|_{r(\cdot)} \to 0$ if and only if $\varrho_{r(\cdot)}(u)\to 0$; \item[\textnormal{(vi)}] $\|u\|_{r(\cdot)}\to +\infty$ if and only if $\varrho_{r(\cdot)}(u)\to +\infty$. \end{enumerate} \end{proposition}

 For our purposes we will also need the associated Sobolev spaces to the variable exponent Lebesgue spaces.
-These are also treated in the book by Diening-Harjulehto-H\"{a}st\"{o}-R$\mathring{\text{u}}$\v{z}i\v{c}ka \cite{Diening-Harjulehto-Hasto-Ruzicka-2011}.
+These are also treated in the book by Diening--Harjulehto--H\"{a}st\"{o}--R$\mathring{\text{u}}$\v{z}i\v{c}ka \cite{Diening-Harjulehto-Hasto-Ruzicka-2011}.
 Let $r \in C_+(\close)$, the Sobolev space $\Wp{r(\cdot)}$ is given by

 on it we can define the modular

 where $\varrho_{ r(\cdot)} ( \nabla u ) = \varrho_{ r(\cdot)} ( \abs{\nabla u} )$, and it is equipped with its associated Luxemburg norm

 Furthermore, similarly to the standard case, we denote